arashnm80/arashnm80.github.io/handbook/action.md

 **in the end, the only thing matters is my actions.**

+we almost always know the best choice but acting toward it is almost always very hard. it's like being a dragonrider, your brain know the path but your dragon is powerful yet a wild animal

 Doing any random action with any size toward any direction is way better than no action.

 > Talk is cheap, show me the code.